Updated: 2022/Sep/29

 processed per write.
 Currently, only writes to Ethernet-based (including

-Wi-Fi) and SLIP links are supported.
+Wi-Fi), SLIP and loopback links are supported.

 IOCTLS